About Me

 Check out our work on modeling cortical topographies

-Link to paper and tweet-thread
+Link to paper (Science Advances 2023) and tweet-thread

 drawing